105ron/binary_search_tree/README.md

-#Searching Binary Tree
+#Binary Search Tree

 A simple binary tree data structure built from some arbitrary input.
-It includes
+It includes:

 * A method `#breadth_first_search` which takes a target value and returns the node at which it is located using the breadth first search technique.
 * A method `#depth_first_search` which returns the node at which the target value is located using the depth first search technique.